mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ### CREAM OF THE CROP

-Obtaining crew positions on a subsidised merchant is highly competitive.
+Obtaining crew positions on a subsidized merchant is highly competitive.
 Travellers are heavily vetted before they are even considered to crew such a ship.
 No subsidy agency is going to take a risk on a Traveller with a criminal history of any type.
 Travellers who have spent any time in the